![]() Hillman Californian Ref.no. R61793 |

 Trimwise there were two distinct models, both adopting the same trim as fitted to the corresponding Mk2 and Mk3 Imp Supers.
 The front seats were reclining and it did have one innovation that has since then become quite common: a split rear seat.
 It was thought that this would compensate a bit the inconvenience of not having an opening rear window.

 After the Hillman Californian was introduced in January 1967, the Chamois coupé followed three months later in April.
 Mechanically is was the same, but the trim, inside and out, was up to Singer standards: it had the mock front grille, side flashes and overriders.
 It cost £665, like the Chamois Sport.
-Its production ceased at the same time as the Californian: April 1970.
-Chrysler discontinued them because of their disappointing sales.

 Only outside the U.K. ?